-Two masters-level modules are included in each route, and your practical teaching will be assessed by University tutors, school-based mentors/coordinators, and external examiners.
-Your school-based work and written records of this will all be taken into account, and there are no written exams.
-You will need to demonstrate your theoretical and practical abilities, and must fulfil the requirements for Teacher Standards.
+Your practical teaching will be assessed by University tutors and school-based mentors/coordinators and moderated by external examiners.
+All elements of your work across the year will be taken into account and there are no written exams.
+You will need to demonstrate your practical abilities as a teacher and your theoretical understanding of this practice and must fulfil the requirements for the Teacher Standards.

 We have a very strong, collaborative partnership with the schools we work with, which supports your development as a beginning teacher.
 University tutors and school coordinators/mentors work closely with you, and each other, throughout the year to support and challenge you to develop into the best teacher you can be.